-Among other items, nanomaterials are present in food, cosmetics, household appliances, computers, mobile phones, pharmaceuticals, textiles, ceramics, construction materials, sports equipment, and military weapons, although no publicly available inventory of nanomaterials in products exists.131 There are many uncertainties about the potential harms of nanomaterials, but policies have been primarily focused on accelerating their use with very limited consideration of toxicity or precautionary approaches.132 133 134 SAICM Beyond 2020 should address the information issue by working to establish a global inventory of nanomaterials.
+Among other items, nanomaterials are present in food, cosmetics, household appliances, computers, mobile phones, pharmaceuticals, textiles, ceramics, construction materials, sports equipment, and military weapons, although no publicly available inventory of nanomaterials in products exists.
+There are many uncertainties about the potential harms of nanomaterials, but policies have been primarily focused on accelerating their use with very limited consideration of toxicity or precautionary approaches.
+He information issue by working to establish a global inventory of nanomaterials.
 The safety of nanotechnologies and nanomaterials should be considered in synergy with worker safety issues in SAICM, and include health surveillance of workers in the nanotechnology industry.